Director of Medical Education

 Erie, PA 16509

-an Orthopedic Resident at Millcreek Community Hospital, along with Edinboro University student
+Orthopedic Resident at Millcreek Community Hospital, along with Edinboro University student Nathanel

-Showcase that took place April 23 at the Erie Insurance Arena.
-Their project was entitled,
+took place April 23 at the Erie Insurance Arena.
+Their project was entitled, “Reverse Hip

-“Reverse Hip Joint Replacement.”
-Students participated from Penn State Behrend,
+Joint Replacement.”
+Students participated from Penn State Behrend, Mercyhurst University,

-Mercyhurst University, Gannon University, Edinboro University of Pennsylvania and Lake Erie College
+Gannon University, Edinboro University of Pennsylvania and Lake Erie College of Osteopathic

-First Place: Daniel Cowley, D.O., Third Year Orthopedic Surgery
+Daniel Cowley, D.O., Third Year Orthopedic Surgery Resident

-Nicole Cowley, D.O.
-Third Year Internal Medicine Resident
+Honorable Mention: Nicole Cowley, D.O.
+Third Year Internal Medicine

 In Photo – left to right: Nicole Cowley, D.O., Daniel Cowley,